-12. For the financial year 2015/16, the proposed total net police expenditure before the use of reserves is £269.0m, details of which follow in paragraph 19.
-The proposed budget includes £4.45m in pay and price increases to cover the cost of pay awards and inflationary increases in relation to energy, business rates and rents.
-Most other inflation is being absorbed within existing budgets.

-- 13. Budget pressures of £1.7m have been included in the budget, which relates primarily to increases in national police services' charges, and the uplift of injury pensions in line with CPI (Consumer Price Index). - 14.
-A further provision of £2.1m has been included to reflect the revenue impact of the capital programme including the cost of additional borrowing and running costs associated with the capital schemes.
+- 25 For the financial year 2015/16, the proposed total net police expenditure before the use of reserves is £269.0m.
+The proposed budget includes £4.4million in pay and price increases to cover the cost of inflationary increases. - 26 Budget pressures of £1.7 million have been included in the budget, which relates primarily to increases in National IT services charges, and increased police staff pension expenditure following the automatic enrolment in 2014. - 27 A further provision of £2.2 million has been included to reflect the revenue impact of the capital programme including the cost of additional borrowing and running costs associated with the capital schemes.